 A discrete stochastic dynamic programming model was first applied to reservoir operation in the 1940s (Liu 2006).
 Existing reservoir models can help to plan reservoir operation, providing efficient distribution of the water use and the water storage (Bai et al. 2015).
 Current methods for formulating reservoir operation rules mostly use a long-term runoff dataset.
 A deterministic optimization method is used to solve the optimal reservoir scheduling problem, then a variety of mathematical methods (e.g., regression analysis) are used to fit functions to the results, which then guide the operation of the reservoir (Liu et al. 2006).
 The reservoir operation function model is a scheduling tool which can incorporate a variety of scheduling information, and it usually reflects the relationship among some reservoir operation elements, such as surface runoff, reservoir storage capacity (or water level), and water discharge (or the output of hydropower stations), and so on.
 In general, the conventional regression analysis requires parameters to remain independent.
 However, parameters of the scheduling function often exhibit high linear correlation with each other, such as water volume for power generation and water discharge, ecological water demand and water discharge downstream of the dam.
 If all of these parameters are used in the regression analysis, then an unstable regression equation will be produced due to the existence of the co-linear parameters (Abdul-Wahab et al. 2005).
 Therefore, it has become the consensus that it is necessary to exclude unwanted interference from co-linear parameters when establishing a reservoir operation function model (Labadie 2004; Farrokhnia & Karimib 2016).

-In recent years, the commonly used methods to solve co-linear problems in multiple regression have included ridge regression, partial least square (PLS) regression, and principal component analysis (PCA) regression.
+In recent years, the commonly used methods to solve co-linear problems in multiple regression have included ridge regression, partial least squares (PLS) regression, and principal component analysis (PCA) regression.
 Ridge regression, in essence, is a modified least squares estimation method.
 It can obtain relatively realistic and reliable regression coefficients at the expense of partial information loss and accuracy reduction.
 In addition, it has certain subjectivity, since ridge parameters are determined according to experience (Xie & Hawkes 2015).
 The PLS regression is to find the best function relationship for a set of data by minimizing the sum of errors squared.
 It can be seen as a combination of the least squares regression and principal components (De Pauloa et al. 2016).
 The outstanding characteristic of PLS is that it can implement regression modeling, predigest the data structure and analyze the correlation between two groups of parameters simultaneously with the same arithmetic.
 It brings great convenience to multiple linear regression analysis.
 However, ordinary PLS cannot get satisfactory results for dealing with the problem that the number of parameters are more than that of sample points (Song 2009).
 As a widely used dimensionality reduction technique, the PCA is a multiple statistical method, which detects the correlation among multiple parameters and has a data compression effect.
 It can reveal the simple data structure involved in the complex data (Çamdevýrena et al. 2005).
 In spite of the advantages of easy operation, repeated use of PCA may be needed in order to achieve a good effect for solving co-linear problems when there are linear correlations among regression parameters.

 In addition, the results obtained from the regression methods for solving the reservoir operation function model may be inaccurate, because they omit some important constraints.
 Researchers have found that intelligent algorithms can be used to extract reservoir operation rules and solve optimizations, saving time and avoiding redundant work (Neelakantan & Pundarikanthan 2000; Chandramouli & Deka 2005; Liu et al. 2006).
 To be specific, intelligent algorithms can overcome the limitations of traditional optimization methods in dealing with complex problems, such as problems regarding multi-objective, uncertainty, non-linearity, discontinuousness, and discreteness in water resources and reservoir scheduling (Simonovic 2009).
 As a kind of widely used intelligent algorithm, the genetic algorithm (GA) directly uses the objective function value to globally search the problem space, and can improve solution accuracy and convergence; thus, it is suitable for solving reservoir operation function models.
 For example, through comparative analysis, Vasan & Srinivasa (2009) analyzed three methods including simulated annealing, simulated quenching, and genetic algorithms for optimal reservoir operation, and found that all these non-traditional optimization techniques can be utilized for efficient planning of any irrigation system with suitable modifications.
 In addition, Chang et al. (2010) researched constrained genetic algorithms for optimizing multi-use reservoir operation and concluded that they would be powerful tools in searching for the optimal strategy.
 Considering the ease of using repeated PCA and the GA's ability to quickly approach optimal solutions for complex system problems, it is advantageous to jointly use these methods to optimize parameters in conventional multiple regression models and finally get a more accurate model.